neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/5-react.md

 </WithContracts>
 ```

-`FromStream` additionally accepts one additional prop, `props` which is a list of values that are used within the `createStream` function.
+`FromStream` accepts one additional prop, `props`, which is a list of values that are used within the `createStream` function.
 Without `props`, `createStream` is called on every render of `FromStream` and the result is subscribed to.
 With `props`, a new stream is subscribed to only when the value of one of the elements of `props` does not match the previous render.
 In general, you should go ahead and include any values you use in your `createStream` function within the `props` prop.